 The governor with responsibility for SEN issues will monitor the effectiveness of the policy.
 The governor will work with the Head teacher and SENCO to ensure adequate provision is made to support the school's efforts to help every pupil to reach his or her full potential.

 The head teacher will provide feedback to the governing body on an annual basis on the effectiveness of this policy.
-The monitoring includes feedback from parents and children.

 School performance information is evaluated in comparison with national data and LEA data to identify any patterns of underachievement.